ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 outermost stop.
 Please note: the non-redundant coordinates are based strictly on exact overlap of coordinates, not on partial overlaps.

-* NR files:
+* Other features of NR files:
-   * only include variant calls associated with germline samples (no somatic)
+   * variant calls are from germline samples only (no somatic)
-   * only include BestAvailable placements with in the assembly (guarantees no duplicate placements for variant)
+   * placements are "BestAvailable" on the assembly (guarantees no duplicate placements for a variant)
-   * only include placements on finished chromosomes (no NT_ or NW_ contigs)
+   * placements are on finished chromosomes only (not on NT_ or NW_ contigs)
+   * placements are 1-based in the .tsv files
-   * placements are 1-based in currennt .tsv files (zero-based bed files are expected soon)
+   * placements are zero-based start and 1-based stop in .bed and .bedpe files (coming soon)
-   * insertion_length is set to sequence length if insertion with sequence and no submitted insertion_length
+   * insertion_length is set to sequence length if the sequence was submitted to dbVar without a specific insertion_length
-   * exclude insertions without submitted insertion_length or submitted sequence
+   * insertions submitted to dbVar without insertion_length or submitted sequence are not included in the NR files

 ## Variant types

 Variant types are grouped into three "aggregation types".

-* aggregated deletions and losses
+* deletions
-* aggregated duplications and gains
+* duplications
-* aggregated insertions
+* insertions

 The variant types in each of the three "aggregation types" are:

-* "aggregated deletions and losses" include:
+* "deletions" include:
    * alu_deletion
    * copy_number_loss
    * deletion
    * line1_deletion
    * sva_deletion

-* "aggregated duplications and gains" include:
+* "duplications" include:
    * copy_number_gain
    * copy_number_variation
    * duplication
    * tandem_duplication

-* "aggregated insertions" include:
+* "insertions" include:
    * alu_insertion
    * insertion
    * line1_insertion